vriesm060/performance-matters/AUDIT.md

 ### 1. Loading Scripts and fonts.css async
 ---

 By loading all the scripts asynchronous they load at the same time and don't have to wait on one another.
-This increases the loading speed by 1 second, but it shows the content 2 seconds earlier, which is more important.
+This increases the loading speed by about 1 second, but it shows the content 2 seconds earlier, which is more important.

 By also loading the fonts.css file asynchronous, the content is shown even sooner.
-It now shows the content 5 seconds earlier than in the original way.
+It now shows the content 3 seconds earlier than in the original way.

 You can find the changes in the [async-loading](../async-loading/AUDIT.md) branch.
+These are the new stats:

 | First meaningful paint | First interactive  | Score  |
 | ---------------------- | ------------------ | ------ |